guusj/books/Warbreaker_BrandonSanderson.md

 “Technically.”
 “You seem more like the god of jesters to me.”
 “I’ve applied for the position and been turned down,” he said.
 “You should see the person they have doing the job.
 Dull as a rock and twice as ugly.”
-Siri paused.
+Siri hesitated.
 “I wasn’t lying that time,” Lightsong said.
 “Mirthgiver, god of laughter.
 If ever there was a god more poorly suited to his position than I, it’s he.”
 “I don’t understand you,” she said.
 “It appears there’s a _lot_ I don’t understand in this city.”
-_This woman is no fake_, Lightsong thought, staring into her youthful, confused eyes. _Or, if she is, then she’s best actress I’ve ever met._
+_This woman is no fake_, Lightsong thought, staring into her youthful, confused eyes. _Or, if she is, then she’s the best actress I’ve ever met._
 That meant something.
 Something important.
 It was possible there were mundane reasons this girl had been sent instead of her sister.
 Sickness on the part of the elder daughter, perhaps.
 But Lightsong didn’t buy that.
 She was part of something.
 A plot, or perhaps several.
 And whatever those plots were, _she_ didn’t know about them.
 _Kalad’s Phantoms!_ Lightsong cursed mentally. _This child is going to get ripped apart and fed to the wolves!_
 But what could he really do about it?
 He sighed, standing, causing his priests to begin packing his things.
 The girl watched with confusion as he nodded to her, giving her a wan smile of farewell.
 She stood and curtsied slightly, though she probably didn’t need to.
 She was his queen, even if she wasn’t herself Returned.